Manaslu Base Camp Trek Itinerary

 Mountain rescue

-It's impossible to predict who gets affected by altitude.
-Altitude sickness is caused at high altitudes starting from 3,000 meters and upward.
-The highest elevation of the Manaslu Trek is 5,120 meters above sea level.
-Since it is above 5000mtr, you should give enough time for acclimatization.
+It is impossible to predict who will be affected by altitude sickness, which occurs at high altitudes between 3,000 and 5,120 meters above sea level.
+Since the Manaslu Trek's highest elevation is above 5,000 meters, you should give yourself enough time for acclimatization.

-Do not rush at all.
-If you notice symptoms like headaches, shortness of breath, fatigue, nausea, and loss of appetite, you must immediately descend to some lower elevation.
+Do not rush.
+If you notice symptoms such as headaches, shortness of breath, fatigue, nausea, and loss of appetite, you must immediately descend to a lower elevation.

-Manaslu Base Camp Trek weather depends upon the month you’re trekking.
-The temperature during January is pretty cold, though the sky becomes clear.
+The weather at Manaslu Base Camp Trek depends on the month you're trekking.
+The temperature is pretty cold in January, though the sky becomes clear.

-If you’re Trekking in the winter, it’s freezing out there, but hiking with better preparation is possible.
-The weather remains freezing and icy during February.
-However, by the end of February, the temperature slowly gets warm.
+If you're hiking in the winter, it's freezing, but better preparation can make hiking possible.
+The weather remains freezing and icy during February, but the temperature slowly warms by the end of the month.

 Some good lodges at Larkya Phedi and Bimtang remain closed during January and February.
-Since the beginning month of spring-like April, the temperature has been beautiful, neither too cold nor too warm during March.
+Since the beginning of spring-like April, the temperature has been beautiful, neither too cold nor too warm.
 Similarly, the lower altitude areas, especially in the Budhi Gandaki Region, remain warm during April.

 July and August are two months for the monsoon.
-After the end of the storm, on the arrival of September, you may find some potential rains.
-In November, the temperature starts to get down.
+After the storm, upon arrival in September, you may find some potential rain.
+In November, the temperature starts to get colder.
 You can enjoy the chilly weather.
 High-altitude areas are pretty cold.
 December is moderately severe but reaches its extremity by the end of the month.

 Related Articles: